ruarfff/vibe-coding-workshop/docs/exercise-lovable.md

 ### ❌ Avoid This

-- Don't try to describe the entire app in one message
+- Describing the entire app in one message can make things harder to track
-- Don't use technical jargon (unless you know it well)
-- Don't get frustrated if it's not perfect — just ask for changes
+- Don't get too frustrated if it doesn't turn out right — just ask for changes or start again

 ---